Osgood-Schlatter disease What is it?

-Osgood- Schlatter Disease is a condition that affects the cartilage around the top of the tibial bone, when the patellar tendon (the lower end of your quadriceps muscle that goes over the front of the knee) repeatedly pulls on the tibial tubercle (the bump of bone sticking out at the top of your shin).
+Osgood- Schlatter Disease is a condition that affects the cartilage around the top of the tibial bone when the patellar tendon (the lower end of your quadriceps muscle that goes over the front of the knee) repeatedly pulls on the tibial tubercle (the bump of bone sticking out at the top of your shin).
 This causes varying amounts of pain and discomfort just below the knee as it commonly leads to a slight lesion in the tendon where it connects to the bone.
-It is one of the most common musculoskeletal problems seen in adolescents but diagnosis is often missed.
-It is most commonly seen in 10-15 year olds but can be also seen outside of these ages, especially if a child has an early or late growth spurt.
-It is usually associated with high levels of physical activity, especially high impact sports such as basketball or football.
+It is one of the most common musculoskeletal problems seen in adolescents but the diagnosis is often missed.
+It is most commonly seen in 10-15-year-olds but can be also seen outside of these ages, especially if a child has an early or late growth spurt.
+It is usually associated with high levels of physical activity, especially high-impact sports such as basketball or football.

 Osgood-Schlatter’s occurs when the bones are growing at a faster rate than the muscles (e.g. during rapid growth spurts).
 High levels of activity cause the patellar tendon, which is already short in comparison to bone length, to be repeatedly pulled and stretched beyond capacity.
 The tendon in turn pulls on the tibial tubercle, causing increased friction and tension as well as weakness at that point.

-The risk of Osgood-Schlatter Disease is greater in taller children and there also appears to be a correlation between it and hypermobility and associated flat footedness (which can pull knees inwards and hence cause unnecessary pull on the patella tendon).
+The risk of Osgood-Schlatter Disease is greater in taller children and there also appears to be a correlation between it and hypermobility and associated flat-footedness (which can pull knees inwards and hence cause an unnecessary pull on the patella tendon).

 Osgood-Schlatter Disease causes pain and increased muscle tension where the patella tendon attaches onto the tibia (shin bone).
 This can cause a lesion at the junction between the tendon and the tubercle to which it attaches.
 This results in pain and often a restriction in movement, making it hard to fully bend or straighten the knee.
 Pain can ease with rest but tends to return when the child returns to sport.